the-wilful-youth/FriendBook/README.md

 ## 🎯 Overview

-FriendBook is a comprehensive social networking platform that demonstrates the practical implementation of advanced data structures in C. The application offers both a **Command-Line Interface (CLI)** and a modern **Web Interface**, both sharing a unified online database powered by Turso (LibSQL).
+FriendBook is a comprehensive social networking platform built with Node.js and Express.
+It features a modern, responsive web interface and a powerful backend that handles user relationships, friend requests, and smart suggestions using advanced graph algorithms.

 ### Key Highlights

-- **Dual Interface**: Seamlessly switch between CLI and web interfaces
+- **Modern Web Interface**: Clean, responsive, and intuitive UI
-- **Graph-Based Friend Network**: Efficient friendship management using adjacency lists
-- **Smart Friend Suggestions**: BFS-based mutual friends algorithm
+- **Smart Friend Suggestions**: Advanced algorithm based on mutual friends and network analysis
-- **Real-time Operations**: Instant friend requests and notifications
+- **Real-time Operations**: Instant friend requests and updates
 - **Admin Dashboard**: Comprehensive user management system
-- **Production Ready**: Deployed on cloud with Turso database
+- **Production Ready**: Deployed on cloud with Turso (LibSQL) support
+- **Secure**: JWT authentication and bcrypt password hashing

 ---